Yunnan Safety Guide

 LGBTQ+ Travelers

-• Kunming has a small but growing LGBTQ+ scene with a few bars and venues; research current options online before visiting
+• Kunming has a few LGBTQ+-friendly bars and venues; research online for current information.

 Travel Insurance